The previous essay in this series described social confidence. This essay discusses how someone with social confidence can transcend social norms.

 |look at you||look at me|

 You can be friendly if you pat your brother on the head as you walk by.
-You would be acting like a bully if you pulled his hair (hurt), grabbed it even without pulling (clingy), also told him "My hair is nicer than yours" (look at me), or added "I want that toy" (want).
+You would be acting like a bully if you pulled his hair (hurt), grabbed it even without pulling (clingy), also told him "My hair is nicer than yours" (look at me), or demanded "My turn with that toy" (want).

 You can be friendly if you give you brother a quick hug.
 You would be acting like a bully if you wobbled and made him think you were falling over (worry), did not let go of the hug (clingy), said "Feel how strong I am" (look at me), or demanded "Come with me" (want).